 A change of pace this week with a long-overdue update to the Fur Stars gallery, focusing on the third leg of the 30’s triumvirate of most-famous fur wearers: Barbara Stanwyck.
 One could easily focus on Dietrich, Garbo, and Stanwyck alone and cover some of the decade’s most fur rich films.

 Instead of rehashing the ground covered so far in Stanwyck’s more well-known films, I put together a set that focuses on her “minor” roles, at least in terms of how much fur appears in the films in question.
-Most of these hail from the early ’30s, where Hollywood hadn’t quite reached the pinnacle of extravagance in fur fashion that would lead to films like Stanwyck’s own The Mad Miss Manton, but the seeds were quite clearly on display.
+Most of these hail from the early ’30s, when Hollywood hadn’t quite reached the pinnacle of extravagance in fur fashion that would lead to films like Stanwyck’s own The Mad Miss Manton, but the seeds were quite clearly on display.

 Ladies of Leisure – 1930